Kodiologist/hy/docs/api.rst

     dangerous, because other macros may call your new macro when they meant to refer to the core macro.

+    .. _bracketed-templates:

+  - ``:bracketed-templates``: If set, then :ref:`bracket strings
+    <bracket-strings>` using the delimiter "t" or any delimiter starting with
+    "t-" are parsed as :ref:`template strings <syntax-tstrings>`.

 Quoting
 ~~~~~~~~~~~~